getpiggybank/code-guide/SCSS/README.md

   .__element--modifier {}   // then modifiers of descendants
 }
 .ComponentName--modifier {}   // then modifiers of components

+@import "subcomponent/subcomponent"; // lastly any imports
 ```

-This keeps our outputted css limited to two elements. `.componentName .__element.is-active` would be the longest selector in our built css and that's the way we want to keep it.
+This keeps our outputted css limited to two actual elements, including pseudo selectors. `.componentName .__element.is-active` would be the longest selector in our built css and that's the way we want to keep it.
 This
 will help keep specificity simple should rules need to be overridden in the future.